StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-attachments/download-an-attachment-organization.md

 <!-- md:permission `manageKnowledgeBase` -->

-This topic provides step-by-step instructions for downloading an [attachment](../../../analyst-corner/cases/attachments/about-attachments.md) from an [organization](../../../../administration/organizations/about-organizations.md) in TheHive.
+Download an [attachment](../../../analyst-corner/cases/attachments/about-attachments.md) from an [organization](../../../../administration/organizations/about-organizations.md) in TheHive to save it locally or share it outside the platform.

 To download an attachment from a case or an alert, see [Download an Attachment from a Case or an Alert](../../../analyst-corner/cases/attachments/download-an-attachment-case-alert.md).